wesleycamargo/azure-docs.pt-br/articles/key-vault/vs-key-vault-add-connected-service.md

        }
        ```

-Execute o aplicativo localmente, navegando até a página Sobre.
-Você deve recuperado o valor do segredo
+Execute o aplicativo localmente, navegando até a página sobre.
+Você deve ver o valor do segredo recuperado.

 ## <a name="clean-up-resources"></a>Limpar recursos